 Roxbury Township Area Points of Interest

-Located in Northwest, Morris County, Roxbury is ideally located to enjoy nature’s beauty, a show in town or Manhattan or learn about America’s Industrial Age and Morris County’s crucial role in the birth of America.
+Located in Northwest, Morris County, Roxbury is ideally located to enjoy nature’s beauty, a show in town or Manhattan, or learn about America’s Industrial Age and Morris County’s crucial role in the birth of America.
+With attractions for all ages, families love visiting the local businesses.

-The town has a wonderful recreational complex, Horseshoe Lake, the best in Morris County.
+Horseshoe Lake is the best recreational complex in Morris County.
 It offers everything from baseball, football, and volley ball to swimming, hiking and running trails.
 Click here for an overview of the Horseshoe Lake complex.

 Lake Hopatcong State Park provides swimming, boating and fishing.
 Nearby boats can be rented for day excursions or fishing.
 You can even take a relaxing cruise on the Lake and see all its beauty.
 To watch a video click here.